 What is Dating?
 Really?

-If you really think about it, dating is just like job hunting and going through the interview process, where the ultimate goal is to find someone (a job) you can grow old with (grow with the company)… but in order to do that, you have to go through the interviewing process.
+If you think about it, dating is just like job hunting and going through the interview process, where the ultimate goal is to find someone (a job) you can grow old with (grow with the company)… but to do that, you have to go through the interviewing process.

 Essentially, with dating, you’re interviewing someone who is also interviewing you for the same exact position!